-To this end the Council has produced their Corporate Performance and Improvement Plan 2023-24, focusing on improving service standards, maximising opportunities for community capacity building and investment in the regeneration of our towns and villages.
-The Corporate Performance and Improvement Plan 2023-24 will support the revival of the local economy, working with partners and stakeholders to build an inclusive, green, digital future.
+To this end the Council has updated their Corporate Performance and Improvement Plan 2024/25 which sets out our steadfast commitments to the wellbeing of our residents, the seamless delivery of services, focusing on public safety, maintaining service standards, and maximising opportunities for community capacity building and investment in the regeneration of our towns and villages.
+The Corporate Performance and Improvement Plan 2024/25 will support the revival of the local economy, working with partners and stakeholders to build an inclusive, green, digital future.

-The Corporate Performance and Improvement Plan 2023-24 updates citizens on performance progress, and outlines improvements in Council's response to the Cost of Living crisis, reduction on the impact of the environment, customer service excellence, Health and Wellbeing of our residents (leisure services provision), staff attendance and prompt payments for suppliers.
-Performance will continue to be monitored for all Council services and be reported to Committees and Council during 2023-24.
+The Corporate Performance and Improvement Plan 2024/25 updates citizens on performance progress, and outlines improvements in Council's response to the Cost of Living crisis, reduction on the impact of the environment, customer service excellence, Health and Wellbeing of our residents (leisure services provision), staff attendance and prompt payments for suppliers.
+Performance will continue to be monitored for all Council services and be reported to Committees and Council during 2024/25.